-Your pickup or delivery date can be changed with just a phone call.
+Your pickup or delivery date can be changed with just a phone call or email.
 We realize unexpected things can happen and the date you select on your order form may not always work out.
 You may also find that more than one pickup or delivery date is necessary.
-Please call us at (208) 885-3888.
+Please call us at (208) 885-3888 or email seedlings@uidaho.edu.
 We are here to help you in any way we can!